Rail strikes Wales: Disruption warning as two days of action loom

 Many routes cancelled

-The action comes a week after passengers were urged to avoid travelling by train as almost all trains ground to a halt, during the biggest strike in 30 years.
+The action comes a week after passengers were urged to avoid travelling by train as almost all trains ground to a halt during the biggest strike in 30 years.

 On Wednesday, as the new action begins, there will be a Cardiff to Newport shuttle, operating hourly between 07:30 and 18:30 BST.

-Great Western Railway will be running a limited service between 07:00 and 183:0 with many routes cancelled and no trains before 07:00 on other days due to the knock on impact.
+Great Western Railway will be running a limited service between 07:00 and 18:30 with many routes cancelled and no trains before 07:00 on other days due to the knock-on impact.

 There will also be some trains running on the core valley lines.